Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 pick up when the operation succeeds.
 I won't get into too many details here, but we do have plenty of options.

+## Tasks, Threads and Interpreters

 Every Task is a tuple of a Context object, a Continuation, a Mailbox and maybe an array of startup invariants, similar to how the main program args are currently stored inside the interpreter object.
+Actually, we may have a Mailbox at the level of the Thread instead of at the level of the Task.
+That might be better.
 Every Thread object contains an array of Tasks, a pointer to the current Task, and scheduler logic to control when and how the next Task is launched.
-Some threads could easily use a cooperative approach where Tasks must be manually scheduled using `thread.yeild()` or `thread.execute(task)` calls.
+A handful of simple operations would control when and how Tasks were switched.
+In the simple `N == M` posix-ish case, the thread disallows Task switching.
+In a case with cooperative multithreading, we disallow automatic Task switching but do allow the user to manually specify a Task switch.
+A cooperative approach where Tasks must be manually scheduled using `thread.yeild()` or `thread.execute(task)` calls is trivial to do.
 New tasks can be added using `thread.schedule(task, priority, args, ...)`.
 These names are just speculative of course, I'm just trying to show that tasks are managed either through or with particular threads.
 Somewhere along the line I suspect we are going to have a ThreadScheduler which keeps track of all running threads in the interpreter, can create or remove threads, can get the current thread, and do a handful of other tasks as well.
 Threads belong to the ThreadScheduler, Tasks belong to their respective Threads.
 The system in this regard is open but rigid.

 That brings me to the idea of the interpreter.
 There will still be one, though its capacity is going to be diminished.
 Much of what currently exists in the